 Standards over time

-Setting the standard – how we maintain standards over time through grade boundaries and the uniform mark scale (UMS).
+Setting the standard – how we maintain standards over time through grade boundaries.

 By grade boundary we mean the minimum mark you need to get a certain grade: for example, you might need a mark of at least 114 out of 180 for a grade C in a certain GCSE.